 where we used $M_{\alpha\beta}=M_{\beta\alpha}$ due to the symmetry of the mass matrix.
 Comparing with (\ref{Majorana-Hamiltonian2}), one can see the mass terms in the Hamiltonian have changed to their complex conjugate.
-Therefore, we can obtain the oscillation probabilities of anti-neutrinos by replacing the mixing matrix, which diagonalize the mass matrix, into its complex conjugate.
+Therefore, we can obtain the oscillation probabilities of antineutrinos by replacing the mixing matrix that diagonalizes the mass matrix with its complex conjugate.
 In two generations, the CP conjugate probabilities are the same as the original probabilities because it depends on the absolute value or real part of the product of $U$s.
-The probabilities for the oscillations with chirality-flip depend on the new CP phase only through the form of $\cos 2\phi$.
+The probabilities for oscillations with chirality-flip depend on the new CP phase only through the form of $\cos 2\phi$.
 Thus, we obtain the following relations,